-Delivering Better Outcomes For Those Living With Dementia
+Delivering Dementia Therapies For Those Living With Dementia

 Dementia Caring therapy programs give greater opportunity for those living with dementia to remain independent and stay in their homes for longer.
 People with dementia and their carers both benefit from early planning and delivery of a tailored therapy designed to delay the progression of the disease and maintain a better quality of life.